kkatodus/kokkai_analysis/README.md

 So far I have,

-* Scraped the voting patters of the different parties using selenium from the Sangiin website.(https://www.sangiin.go.jp/japanese/touhyoulist/touhyoulist.html)
+* Scraped the voting patters of the different parties using selenium from the Sangiin website.(<https://www.sangiin.go.jp/japanese/touhyoulist/touhyoulist.html/>)

-* Fetched the arguments of the parties(答弁) from the api provided by the National Diet Library.(https://kokkai.ndl.go.jp/api.html)
+* Fetched the arguments of the parties(答弁) from the api provided by the National Diet Library.(<https://kokkai.ndl.go.jp/api.html/>)

-* Created an API hosting the above information and deployed it on heroku
+* Created an API hosting the above information and deployed it on heroku.(<https://sangiin-api.herokuapp.com/>)

-* Currently working on the react frontend to visually represent the data hosted on the API
+* Currently working on the react frontend to visually represent the data hosted on the API.